TZlindra/ELEC291Project2/README.md

 ## Credit

-This project was completed as part of the <b>The University of British Columbia Electrical and Computer Engineering</b> undergraduate program.
-The <b>ELEC 291 - Design Studio</b> course requirement was to complete this project.
+This project was completed as part of the <b>ELEC 291 - Design Studio</b> course requirement in the <b>The University of British Columbia Electrical and Computer Engineering</b>.
 We received tremendous assistance and support from Dr. Jesus Calvino-Fraga in completing this.